ryspark/lcalc/README.md

 λ-term.
 This flag will not turn off automatic conversion of Church numerals to numbers.
 Note that Church numerals take precedence over named statements; that is, `λf.x.x` -> `0`, not `FALSE`.

+2. `-v`, `--verbose`: if used, this flag turns on verbose messages during reduction; i.e., will display all intermediate alpha and beta reduction steps.

 See [`examples`](examples) for sample `.lc` programs.